 The cooked meal was then transported to the Great Hall under the supervision of the butler where it was then served by footmen.

 The medieval castle was primarily a military fortification that doubled as the lord’s residence.
 Consequently, military affairs were of utmost importance within a medieval castle.
 The lord of the castle typically employed a sizable number of military troops.

-The most notable among these were the knights whom the lord employed, trained and prepared for battlefield combat on horseback.
+The most notable among these were the knights whom the lord employed, trained, and prepared for battlefield combat on horseback.
 These knights would then accompany their lord whenever the lord fought in a battle.

 Next came esquires who were young boys of noble origins.
 The esquires accompanied the knights and served as their apprentices.
 Finally, the lord also employed a number of employees to man the gates of the castle and to serve as the guardians at the entrances.
 A large number of persons in the employ of the castle were concerned with such military duty.

-The castle would furnish weapons, training, food and other perks for such personnel in return for their duty.
+The castle would furnish weapons, training, food, and other perks for such personnel in return for their duty.

-While a medieval castle employed a large number of employees, some of the most important included the steward, the chamberlain, the constable, the marshal, the master of the wardrobe, the huntsman and the cook.
+While a medieval castle employed a large number of employees, some of the most important apart from military personnel included the steward, the chamberlain, the constable, the marshal, the master of the wardrobe, the huntsman, and the cook.
 The Steward was tasked with overlooking the body of servants engaged in household affairs and essentially served as their head.

 The Constable looked after the horses and the pages and was concerned with the upkeep of the stables.